DivyangKotian/sign-up-page/README.md

 * Error messages for invalid input
 * Form submission disabled until all fields are valid
 * Customizable CSS styles for form elements and error messages
-* Floating labels, which are placeholders until the input is in focus
+* Floating labels that act as placeholders until the input is focused
 * Real time validation of each input with borders for visual ease on user.
+* Responsive design with media queries for different screen sizes.
+* Dynamic image placement: image stays right above the footer on large screens and above the form on smaller screens

 **Limitations**
 --------